 Powell was recommended to me by my graduate studies teacher, Jane Magrath who introduced me to Powell at a summer pedagogy symposium held at the University of Oklahoma.
 I was already interested in taking Suzuki piano teacher training.
 After watching Powell’s presentations at the OU symposium, I asked if I could do training with her during the same summer and she invited me to Ohio to do so.(Salmon)

-Powell gave a two-part lecture at the Symposium in which she discussed the main concepts of the Suzuki philosophy, showed videos of her teaching, and introduced the audience to Fred the Frog.
+Powell gave a two-part lecture at the Symposium in which she discussed the main concepts of the Suzuki philosophy, showed videos of her teaching, and introduced the audience to Fred the Frog, her puppet that she consistently used as a teaching aid.

 The principal investigator was fortunate to have attended and completed two of Powell’s teacher-training seminars before she was forced to retire due to her terminal illness.
 The first session was held from June 22 until June 29, 2014 and included the primer course Every Child Can as well as Unit 1 of the Suzuki Piano curriculum.
 The second seminar was the following summer, June 20 to June 24, 2015, which covered Unit 2 and Unit 3.
 During this training seminar, the principal investigator stayed at Powell’s personal residence in Columbus, Ohio for the duration of the course.